hungdaqq/Smarthome-IoT/README.md

-# Smarthome-IoT
+## Introduction
- This is my final project of IoT Network and Protocol course (semester 2022.1)
+This is a Smarthome Project built based on IoT Network protocols.